Chances are, your eyes aren’t perfect.

 One Gallup poll found that about 70 percent of Americans wear some type of corrective lens—or, at least, they’re supposed to wear them.

 Still, unless something’s wrong, you probably don’t think much about your eyes.
 When something is wrong, you go to an optometrist and hope that they’ll have the answers.
 The good news is that the field has come quite a ways over the past few decades.

-The bad news: There's still quite a bit of misinformation out there.
+The bad news: There’s still quite a bit of misinformation out there.
 To address some of the most common ocular myths, we spoke with Gary Heiting, OD.
-Heiting, who runs AllAboutVision.com, is an optometrist with over 20 years of experience.
+Heiting, who runs AllAboutVision.com and is an optometrist with more than 20 years of experience.